What is Fluency Disorder?

 - Children who stutter (ages 3 to 9 years) have shown physical differences in the brain that affect speech fluency (Chang & Zhu, 2013).

-- Therapy approaches vary based on the child’s age and understanding of stuttering.
+- When it comes to speech therapy for kids, therapy approaches vary based on the child’s age and understanding of stuttering.
 For young children, treatment may be indirectly targeted through family modifications of their own speech rate and changes in the family environment.

 - Direct treatment approaches may incorporate a number of different strategies, including: